 Collegebacker is an investment advising company operated by Principly, Inc., regulated by the SEC – the Security Exchange Commission – an independent Federal agency whose job is to monitor securities companies, self-regulatory organizations, and the stock markets in order to protect investors.

 The company was founded in 2015 by Jordan Lee with the purpose to make it simple and easy for family and friends to invest in a 529 Plan and help pay for a child’s college education.

 It makes sense that if you don’t understand something, especially when it comes to money, why invest in it.
-However, Collegebacker claims to make it easy for anyone to start a 529 Plan savings account in a way that is user friendly but also help anyone contribute to the account by setting up a gifting page.
-The twist is that there’s no need to get personal information about the student or to fill out an additional application in order to make contributions.
+However, Collegebacker claims to make it easy for anyone to start a 529 Plan savings account in a way that is not only user friendly, but also help anyone contribute to the account by setting up a gifting page.
+The twist is that there’s no need to get personal information about the kids or to fill out an additional application in order to make contributions.
 Its easy to make a gift contribution.

 Typically, signing up with a 529 Plan savings account requires writing a check or in some cases linking a bank account.
-Collegebacker allows users to also use credit or debit cards as well as bank transfers – both to make an initial deposit or to gift contributions.
-However, there is a 3% processing fee on credit card transactions to over costs with the processor, but don’t charge a processing fee for ACH (bank) payments though.
+Collegebacker allows users to also use credit or debit cards as well as bank transfers to make an initial deposit or a gift contribution.
+Although there is a 3% processing fee on credit card transactions to over costs of the processor, there’s no charge for ACH (bank) payments or transfers.